Title 105 | Chapter 001 | Regulation 445REG

 Through the Self-Service Web site;2.

-Via phone by calling the agency and providing their agency-issued personal identification number (PIN); or3.
+Via phone by calling the agency and providing his or her agency-issued personal identification number (PIN); or3.

 By filing a signed written request.(3)

-Once an eligible voter modifies the ballot type they receive, the eligible voter shall receive the specified ballot type until they request a change in the ballot type in accordance with subsection (2) of this section.Section 7.
+Once an eligible voter modifies the ballot type he or she receives, the eligible voter shall receive the specified ballot type until he or she requests a change in the ballot type in accordance with subsection (2) of this section.Section 7.

 Ballot Preparation and Delivery.(1)